tphlabs/data/Lab1_Matlab_workshop/README.md

 - Linear regression fit
 - Importing and fitting data with masters

-  Download file MLX and run it it MATLAB
+  Download file `.mlx` and run it it MATLAB application.